FionaHarrigian/Chapter_12/README.md

 This is hard work

 This is what we need to do.
 Any changes need to be saved in Rstudio first, then commit, with the box checked under staged, then write something in message box, commit.
 Then push.
 Then before one of us adds anything when they first start working, need to pull.

+This is how you soft wrap the lines: code > wrap soft line